 “So … Brock, is it?” she asks, offering an outstretched hand in greeting.

-She’s still mesmerizing with her hair pulled back, her smooth brown skin plunging into an elegant black turtleneck beneath a long black overcoat.
+She’s still mesmerizing with her hair pulled back, her smooth bronzed skin plunging into an elegant black turtleneck beneath a long black overcoat.
 His own generic blue button-down and rumply old brown blazer feel embarrassingly inadequate.

 “Most people just call me Medic,” he replies meekly while shaking her hand.
 He doesn’t offer to share the reason behind his name reversal, figures he probably won’t need to.